Miscellaneous

 photo source: amateurgastronomer.com

-The barrels for ageing cognac are made only with oak from two specific forests in France, Troncais and Limousin.
+The barrels for aging cognac are made only with oak from 2 specific forests in France, Troncais and Limousin.
 The species used are Quercus pedunculata and Quercus sessiliflora, because they are hard but at the same time flexible.
-The oak in the Troincais area is less hard and the pores are medium in number and size.
-Limousin oak is harder, with pores that are medium in size but more numerous.
-It seems that distillation extracts more tannins from Limousin oak, which is why this wood is the most expensive barrel wood in the world.
-Cognac kept in such casks is strong, with a balanced taste and fine vanilla flavours.
+The oak in the Troincais is less hard and the pores are medium in number and size.
+Limousin oak is harder, with pores of medium size but more numerous.
+Distillates apparently extract more tannins from Limousin oak, which is why it is the most expensive barrel wood in the world.
+Cognac kept in such casks is strong, with a balanced taste and fine vanilla flavors.

 oak barrel